oroinc/documentation/user/back-office/dashboards/widgets/opportunity-statistics.rst

 Opportunity Statistics
 ----------------------

-The Opportunity Statistics widget displays a set of metrics that indicate performance of the opportunity pipeline.
+The Opportunity Statistics widget displays a set of metrics that indicate the performance of the opportunity pipeline.

 .. image:: /user/img/dashboards/opportunity_statistics_1.png
    :alt: A sample of the Opportunity Statistics widget